-Using AirPlay to mirror your Mac's display to an Apple TV is a convenient, flexible way of displaying content wirelessly.
+Using AirPlay to mirror your Mac's display to an Apple TV, or mirroring an iPad to AirServer on your Mac, is a convenient and flexible way of displaying content wirelessly.
 Here are a few best practices in order to get the best experience out of using AirPlay.

 Mirroring your MacBook desktop is great for presentations, slideshows, websites, and more.
 However mirroring your desktop while playing audio or video can be problematic, including issues such as freezing, stuttering, and audio cutting out.